h0n2/teamCCA/README.md

        cd project\guide
        python http-server.py
     ```
-    This will be running againist localhost:8081 port pointing to guide folder
+    This will be running against localhost:8081 port pointing to guide folder
     (Check) Try to navigate http://localhost:18001/AMiner.html